 Submit Your Plugin to WordPress.org

-- Press on “Log In” if you have not already logged into your account.
+Click on ‘Log In’ if you haven’t already signed into your account.

 Wait for Review